drdhaval2785/SanskritVerb/README.md

 #For using the code online:

-Use http://lanover.com/lan/sanskrit/SanskritVerb/tiGanta.html for tiGanta generation (Verb declention).
+Use http://www.sanskritworld.in/sanskrittool/SanskritVerb/tiGanta.html for tiGanta generation (Verb conjugation).

 #For using the code offline on your computer: